sesame-workshop/SESAME/index.md

   <h2>Registration</h2>

   <p>
-    Registration information will be published after registration for the host conference has opened.
+    Registration information will be published later.
   </p>

   <h2>Venue and Participation</h2>

   <p>
-    The workshop venue, participation format, travel information, and online-participation details will be announced after confirmation by the host conference.
+    The workshop mode, participation format and further details will be shared later.
   </p>

   <h2>Code of Conduct</h2>

   <p>
-    SESAME 2026 will follow the code of conduct of its host conference.
-The official code-of-conduct link will be added when available.
+    SESAME 2026 will follow the code of conduct as per JCDL guidelines.
   </p>
 </section>